KateCiz/SoundCloud-Project/README.md

 This project is an example of some key functionality and styling associated with an application such as SoundCloud.

+## Set Up
+1) Clone the repo
+2) run npm install from the root directory

 ## Current Availible Functionality:

 *CRUD === CREATE READ UPDATE DELETE*